magnusviri/tea-notes/README.md

 	echo 'print("hi")' | tea +python.org python

-To exexute a python script, do the following.

-	tea +python.org ./script.py

-And this is the script:
+Here is a script (be sure to `chmod +x` the script):

 	#!/usr/bin/env python

 	print("Hi")

+To exexute they python script, do the following.

+	tea +python.org ./script.py

 I think `+python.org` will install python or add python to the path.